 Microsoft Workers Protest Army Contract With Tech 'Designed To Help People Kill'

-Microsoft workers are calling on the giant tech company to cancel its nearly $480 million U.S. Army contract, saying the deal "crosses the line" into weapons development by Microsoft for the first time.
-They say the use of the company's HoloLens augmented-reality technology under the contract "is designed to help people kill."
+Microsoft workers are calling on the giant tech company to cancel its nearly $480 million U.S. Army contract, saying the deal has "crossed the line" into weapons development by Microsoft for the first time.
+They say the use of the company's HoloLens augmented reality technology under the contract "is designed to help people kill."

 In a letter to Microsoft CEO Satya Nadella and President Brad Smith, the workers also say the company is failing to inform its engineers "on the intent of the software they are building."